HONOR GUARD HANDBOOK AND GUIDELINES

 Uniform cap

 The blue service cap shall have the Tennessee Old Hickory emblem on the front of the cap.
-The Honor Guard patch shall be affixed to the upper right hand side of the cap.
+The Honor Guard patch or pin shall be affixed to the upper right hand side of the cap.

 Uniform shirts